 Macronutrient FocusFood quality over macro ratiosStrict carbohydrate limit; fat as primary fuel

-SA EndorsementGlobal movement with strong SA uptakePopularised locally by Prof. Tim Noakes
+SA EndorsementGlobal movement, strong SA uptakePopularised locally by Prof. Tim Noakes

-Many South Africans follow a practical hybrid — paleo-leaning in food choices with banting-influenced carbohydrate restriction.
-PaleoPower covers both approaches and helps readers identify what works for their individual goals and physiology.
-For a detailed comparison, read our guide on what is banting and how it differs from paleo.
+Many South Africans follow a practical hybrid — paleo-leaning food choices with banting-influenced carbohydrate restriction.
+For a full breakdown, read our guide on what is banting and how it compares to paleo.

 Our Mission & Editorial Standards